cambridge-cares/TheWorldAvatar/Agents/EmailAgent/README.md

 + To generate a container (i.e. run the image):
   + `docker run -d -p 8099:8080 --restart always --name "email-agent" -it email-agent:1.0.0-SNAPSHOT`

   Alternatively, the provided `docker-compose.yml` file can be used to spin up a stack containing only the EmailAgent.
-This can be done using the `docker-compose -f ./docker/docker-compose.yml up -d --force-recreate` command (adding `--build` if you wish to rebuild the Image before starting the stack).
+This can be done using the `docker-compose -f ./docker/docker-compose.yml up -d --force-recreate` command (adding `--build` if the Image needs to be rebuilt before starting the stack).